Phoo Action

-Phoo Action is a BBC Three 60 minute TV pilot, one of six drama pilots that were transmitted in early 2008, and was first broadcast on 12 February 2008 at 21:00 UTC.
-Phoo Action is based on the Jamie Hewlett-created comic strip Get the Freebies, which ran in The Face from June 1996 to June 1997.
+Phoo Action is a BBC Three 60 minute TV pilot, first broadcast in February 2008 as one of six drama pilots.
+It is based on Jamie Hewlett's comic strip Get the Freebies, which ran in The Face from June 1996 to June 1997.
 It stars Jaime Winstone as Whitey Action, Carl Weathers as Police Chief Benjamin "Ben" Benson and Eddie Shin as Terry Phoo.